Avatar of Red J

 One of the reasons that Saab ars have never been Born from Jets…They are mostly born from trucks, but don’t tell anybody

-20. I don’t think Saab is planning to sell a lot of 9-5 SC’s here in the US.
+I don’t think Saab is planning to sell a lot of 9-5 SC’s here in the US.
 Audi dropped the A6 wagon, Volvo the V70 wagon and BMW the 5-series wagon for the US and there is a reason for that.
 With the 9-4X being made in Mexico and much lower cost of production, together with an unfavorable exchange rate with the dollar/kronor/euro, they’ll make more money with the 9-4X.
 And Americans like crossovers and don’t like wagons.
-The 9-5 SC is going to be available in the US for the Saab enthusiast who wants to pay the premium but it is not going to be a big seller.
+The 9-5 SC is going to be available in the US for the Saab enthusiast who wants to pay the premium but… Read more »

 The 9-4X premium will be less than the 9-5SC, but not by much…